alesarrett/ztools/README.md

 ## ztools
-#### platfrom independent wrapper for running and benchmarking Zonation
+#### platform independent wrapper for running and benchmarking Zonation

 [Zonation](http://cbig.it.helsinki.fi/software/zonation/) conservation
 prioritization software can be run using both a GUI and command line interface.